Sheaf (mathematics)

 The field of mathematics that studies sheaves is called sheaf theory.

 Sheaves are understood conceptually as general and abstract objects.
-Their correct definition is rather technical.
+Their precise definition is rather technical.
 They are specifically defined as sheaves of sets or as sheaves of rings, for example, depending on the type of data assigned to the open sets.

 There are also maps (or morphisms) from one sheaf to another; sheaves (of a specific type, such as sheaves of abelian groups) with their morphisms on a fixed topological space form a category.
 On the other hand, to each continuous map there is associated both a direct image functor, taking sheaves and their morphisms on the domain to sheaves and morphisms on the codomain, and an inverse image functor operating in the opposite direction.
 These functors, and certain variants of them, are essential parts of sheaf theory.

 Due to their general nature and versatility, sheaves have several applications in topology and especially in algebraic and differential geometry.
 First, geometric structures such as that of a differentiable manifold or a scheme can be expressed in terms of a sheaf of rings on the space.
 In such contexts, several geometric constructions such as vector bundles or divisors are naturally specified in terms of sheaves.
 Second, sheaves provide the framework for a very general cohomology theory, which encompasses also the "usual" topological cohomology theories such as singular cohomology.
 Especially in algebraic geometry and the theory of complex manifolds, sheaf cohomology provides a powerful link between topological and geometric properties of spaces.
 Sheaves also provide the basis for the theory of D-modules, which provide applications to the theory of differential equations.
-In addition, generalisations of sheaves to more general settings than topological spaces, such as Grothendieck topology, have provided applications to mathematical logic and to number theory.
+In addition, generalisations of sheaves to more general settings than topological spaces, such as the notion of a sheaf on a category with respect to some Grothendieck topology, have provided applications to mathematical logic and to number theory.